-"Scratch" or "exhibition" running is not permitted under OHSAA Bylaws and results in the disqualification of athletes so involved.
-When a student participates in scheduled track and field competition, participation limitations do apply.
-EXCEPTION: The OHSAA Board of Directors may authorize competition in events within specific sports in order to accommodate students with disabilities without affecting team scoring in those sports.
+"Scratch" or "exhibition" competition is not permitted under OHSAA Bylaws, all athletes must be eligible to score.
+When a student participates in a scheduled track and field competition, participation limitations do apply.
+EXCEPTION: The OHSAA Board of Directors may authorize exhibition competition in events within specific sports in order to accommodate students with disabilities without affecting team scoring in those sports.
+When authorized, a waiver from the OHSAA will be provided by the school/coach

-As has been indicated, no school, coach, athletic administrator or any other individual may change the rules by mutual agreement.
+No school, coach, athletic administrator, or any other individual may change the rules by mutual agreement.
 Officials do not have the authority to waive the rules.
+If you feel exhibition competition has taken place please notify the OHSAA office.